 Ophthalmic medicine is a fascinating and rewarding specialty.
 It is predominantly out-patient based.

 The workload of an ophthalmic physician is varied ranging from the personal delivery of care such as laser therapy for diabetic retinopathy through to the intellectual challenge of neuro-ophthalmic disorders.
 It is also very rewarding with the majority of conditions responsive to therapy.
+There are opportunities to specialize within medical ophthalmology and to combine clinical care with research or educational roles.

 Find out more about medical ophthalmology and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.